TomBrlek/PicoUSB/README.md

 ## Important Files

 > [!CAUTION]
-> There are ways you can brick your PicoUSB never to be used again if you disable the USB communication in code, without the ability to enable it again.
-This happens if you write your own micropython scripts (please be careful!).
-Please do not modify the micropython code unless you know what you are doing.
-Modify at your own discretion.
-I am not responible if you brick it.
-PicoUSB pseudo-code will never brick the device!
+> Changing any python can result in **permanently bricking your device**.
+Be very careful when modifying `boot.py` as disabling the USB drive without a failsafe could render the device useless!
+> Be careful when writing your own micropython scripts!
+The developers are not responsible if you brick your own device this way!

 - pico_usb.txt - here is where your executable pseudo-code is located.
 - layout.txt - here is where you select your keyboard layout.